awslabs/data-on-eks/website/docs/gen-ai/training/Neuron/Llama3.1-LoRA-Finetuning.md

 :::

-# Llama3 Distributed Pre-training on Trn1 with RayTrain and KubeRay
+# Llama3 fine-tuning on Trn1 with HuggingFace Optimum Neuron

-This comprehensive guide walks you through fine-tuning the `Llama3-8B` language model using AWS Trainium (Trn1) EC2 instance.
+This comprehensive guide walks you through the steps for fine-tuning the `Llama3-8B` language model using AWS Trainium (Trn1) EC2 instances.
+The fine-tuning process is facilitated by HuggingFace Optimum Neuron, a powerful library that simplifies the integration of Neuron into your training pipeline.

 ### What is Llama-3?